Wordpress Plugin

 There are two ways in which the plugin enables you to add Datablocks data to your site:

-By dragging and dropping the Widget to your desired site section.
+By Copying and pasting your own shortcode to your desired site section.
 For example the Footer.

-Or you can use the shortcode option, where you copy the shortcode from the Widget options and then add it directly into your posts.
+Or you can use the widget option, where you create the shortcode in appaerence -> widgets

 It is also possible add a unique classname to a shortcode widget instance by appending classname='{MyClassName}' to the shortcode like so: